SergeyLipko/TestApp/README.md

-Login From widget based on redux forms
+Login From module based on redux form